-Number 2.
-Some people incorrectly believe that they can prevent their resume from being changed in any fashion by clicking the Review tab at the top of a worksheet and clicking “Track Changes,” thereby marking up changes a person might make after receiving the resume.
+Some people incorrectly believe that they can prevent their resume from being changed in any fashion by clicking the review tab at the top of a worksheet and clicking “Track Changes,” thereby marking up changes a person might make after receiving the resume.
 However, a person can simply copy and paste the resume into a new document and save the new document instead of the one with the “Track Changes” setting and the markups on the document do not appear.

-So you really do not want to use the “track changes” setting, because it can really make your resume ugly if it gets passed from person to person in a company’s hiring pyramid all marked up.
+Therefore, you really do not want to use the “track changes” setting, because it can really make your resume ugly if it gets passed from person to person in a company’s hiring pyramid all marked up.
 By the time your resume lands on the desk of the President of the hiring company, the resume may look something like this:

 BROWN PAPER BAG OR CROWN PRINCESS

 The brown paper bag of word processing is .txt (Notepad*).
 Notepad is used most effectively as a text editor for websites and saved as an .html.
 In .html, Notepad is the crown princess of the Internet.
 However, it is not at all necessary to send your resume out in Notepad and have all the code and highlighting stripped out.
-If you have your resume written in a worksheet .doc and paste your resume into a website form, most often the forms strip the content down to text only.
+If you have your resume written in a worksheet .doc and paste your resume into a website form, most often, the forms strip the content down to text only.
 Those forms with visual editors are not very common and are designed to work with worksheets.